 Where: South Circular Avenue, Portobello, Dublin 8

-It is said that good food is good mood.
-This cosy family-run place pulsates the spirit of an Argentinian-Irish amalgamation, offering a refreshing all-day breakfast experience that takes their guests on an unprecedented culinary adventure, quite eclectic in experience.
-While the name essentially means ‘soul’ in Spanish, it also stands for the initials of the four daughters in the family which runs this thriving café.
+It is said that good food makes a good mood.
+This cozy family-run place pulsates the spirit of an Argentinian-Irish amalgamation, offering a refreshing all-day breakfast experience that takes their guests on an unprecedented culinary adventure.
+While the name means ‘soul’ in Spanish, it also stands for the initials of the four daughters in the family which runs this thriving café.
 The cafe resonates with health and happiness.

 The menu boasts a curated breakfast menu of Tostadas, sambos with soup, vegan toast, poached eggs, granola pot, and Choripan Argent (an egg-based Argentinian style sausage on organic sourdough with a lot of assortments).
 Beverages such as speciality tea and coffee are your power-banks for the tiring day ahead.